RoadieHQ/marketing-site/content/docs/integrations/stackoverflow/index.md

 ### Step 3: Enable private or public Stackoverflow configuration

-Visit `https://<tenant-name>.roadie.so/administration/settings/stackoverflow` and select private checkbox for private Stackoverflow Teams.
-You also need to set up the base API URL for Stackoverflow, which is in most cases, including private Teams integration, `https://api.stackexchange.com/2.2`
+Visit `https://<tenant-name>.roadie.so/administration/settings/stackoverflow` and select the private checkbox for private Stackoverflow Teams, leave it unselected for public Stackoverflow instance.
+You also need to set up the base API URL for Stackoverflow.
+The URL in most cases, including private Teams integration, will be `https://api.stackexchange.com/2.2`

 ## Add Stackoverflow card to your HomePage